collectiveaccess/ProvidenceDocs/_source/dataModelling/Profiles.rst

 Creating a Profile
 ------------------

-Profiles are written using an xml-based syntax.
+Profiles are written using an XML-based syntax.
 Typically no profile is created from scratch, but rather users modify `existing profiles <https://github.com/collectiveaccess/providence/tree/master/install/profiles/xml>`_ to meet their needs.

 Troubleshooting Profiles
 ------------------------